FAQ's - Open Enrollment

 Q. What if I miss the Open Enrollment period and need to enroll or make changes to my benefits?

-A. If you believe you will not be able to complete your online enrollment before the deadline, please contact BenefitsQA@whoi.eduASAP.
-If you do not complete your online enrollment before the deadline (11/15/2016), you may miss your opportunity to enroll in benefits for 2017.
+A. If you did not complete your 2017 Open Enrollment elections by completing the online enrollment for before the deadline (11/15/2016), you have missed your opportunity to enroll in benefits for 2017.
 Federal law limits your ability to change most of your elections outside of Open Enrollment unless you experience a 'Qualified Life Event' (such as a birth or marriage) and, if you do, you must notify BenefitsQA@whoi.edu and submit any required supporting documentation within 31 days of the event.
 If you've missed the Open Enrollment deadline and have a concern, contact the WHOI Benefits team.

 Q. It seems too good to be true!
 Why wouldn't someone enroll in the Blue Care Elect Deductible plan?